-■ Every text on marketing concludes, for instance, that sales management belongs together with advertising and promotion and under the same marketing executive.
-The experience of large, national manufacturers of branded and massmarketed consumer goods has been, however, that this overall marketing job is impossible.
-Such a business needs both high effectiveness in field selling-that is, in moving goods-and high effectiveness in advertising and promotion-that is, in moving people.
+■ Every text on marketing concludes, for instance, management belongs together sales with advertising and promotion and under the marketing executive.
+The experience manufacturers of branded and national marketed consumer goods has been, however, that this overall marketing job is impossible.
+Such a business needs both high effectiveness in field in moving goods-and selling-that effectiveness in advertising and promotion-that is, in moving people.
 These appeal to different personalities which rarely can be found in one man.